Hayley-Weisz/PoC_Payment_Channel/README.md

 ## Let’s say if A is buying bandwidth and is matched to B by XOR operator

-- A expects to use nMB bandwidth
+- A expects to use traffic
 - A and B negotiate the Trading channel
-  - A puts nMB bandwidth worth of token m as the security deposit, set the bandwidth/token exchange rate and packet loss i, then writes [nMB, Price(/MB), Token(m), Packet Loss(i)] into the smart contract, and pays for smart contract fee;
+  - A puts traffic worth of token m as the security deposit, set the bandwidth/token exchange rate and packet loss i, then writes [nMB, Price(/MB), Token(m), Packet Loss(i)] into the smart contract, and pays for smart contract fee;
   - A receives a channel ID and notify B to confirm this ID;
   - B looks up the ID and verify the channel information, then confirms Payment channel and pays for smart contract fee;